kentdata/iOS-17-Jailbreak/README.md

 ![image](https://github.com/jbspot/iOS-17-Jailbreak/blob/main/uncover-logo.png)

-Unc0ver Black edition works as an iOS 17.3 - iOS 17.2.1 jailbreak solution. <a href="https://xookz.com/uncover-black-edition/">Unc0ver Black Edition</a> is a brand new web-based jailbreak method to install Cydia black as a Cydia alternative.
+Unc0ver Black edition works as an iOS 17.3 - iOS 17.2.1 jailbreak solution.
+Unc0ver Black Edition is a brand new web-based jailbreak method to install Cydia black as a Cydia alternative.
 It was released targeting only for iOS 16 and higher versions.
 It is best alternative to Uncover semi-untethered jailbreak which was available up to iOS 14.8 jailbreak

 ▶ [Install Unc0ver Black Edition](https://xookz.com/github/install/uncover-black/)